Corporate owned bonds – corporation tax

 - With interest rates at historically low levels, companies are increasingly seeking a better return for that cash.

-- Investment bonds offer a tax-efficient investment vehicle for corporate money.
+- Investment bonds offer an investment vehicle for corporate money.

-- Companies can invest in onshore and offshore bonds.
+- Companies can invest in UK and offshore bonds.

 Holding surplus cash